+They are known as “Fighting Fish” for a reason!
 First and foremost, never house more than one male Betta in the same aquarium.
-They are known as “Fighting Fish” for a reason!
-They will fight each other, and often only one male Betta will be left swimming.
+They will fight each other, and often only one male Betta will survive.

 One thing to note is that room temperatures outside of the aquarium will be several degrees warmer than the temperature of the water inside.
-A thermometer should be used to ensure the proper temperature of the aquarium.
+Use a thermometer to ensure the proper temperature of the aquarium.
 You do not want to end up with frozen or cooked Betta fish-sticks.